You probably know what a coach is, in the context of athletics at least.

 Coaching is the act of gently guiding people’s thoughts towards their own conclusions, not those that the coach has predetermined.
 This isn’t about trying to manipulate people to think a certain way.
 It’s about trying to help people follow their own thought processes.

 Get productivity tips, commentary, and Unbound updates sent to you!

 Therefore, one of the core skills of coaching is active listening.
 Coaches must be able to listen carefully to those they coach so they can discern what are the right questions to ask.
-Much of coaching is concerned with opening up the mind of the person to consider new challenges, new solutions, or new opportunities.
+Much of what a coach does is concerned with opening up the mind of the person to consider new challenges, new solutions, or new opportunities.
 Listening actively to people leads us to ask good questions.

-Coaches must ask good questions because coaching is built on questions.
+Coaches must ask good questions because the craft is built on questions.
 Being able to ask questions that move the conversation, and the thought process of the person being coached, forward, is a core skill of coaching.

 Coaching in the context of education can be incredibly powerful to help students maximize their learning and achieve more in their education.

 It can provide accountability for progress towards educational goals.
 For example, if a student is struggling to keep up with school deadlines, a coach might work with them to diagnose the real root cause of the struggle and what the student can start (or stop) doing to provide a solution and get back on track.